In the context of loss aversion, which of the following statements is true about the endowment effect? Let’s find out.

 Now, let’s translate this psychological tango into the language of the stock market.
 Picture an investor—let’s call her Alice.
 Alice buys shares in TechCo, a promising startup.
 As the weeks pass, Alice’s attachment to these shares grows.
 She’s not just holding stocks; she’s nurturing her financial future!

 But then, the market shifts.
 TechCo’s prospects dim, and any rational analysis would suggest selling.
 Yet Alice holds on, convinced her shares are worth far more than the market suggests.
-Sound familiar?
+Does this sound familiar?
 It should be the endowment effect in action, amplified by the fear of realizing a loss.

-Dr Terrance Odean, a behavioural finance expert at the University of California, Berkeley, has studied this phenomenon extensively.
+Dr Terrance Odean, a behavioural finance expert at the University of California, Berkeley, has extensively studied this phenomenon.
 His research shows that investors are 1.5 to 2 times more likely to sell a winning stock than a losing stock, a clear manifestation of the endowment effect and loss aversion working in tandem.

 The Contrarian’s Gambit